 Viruses encapsulate their genetic cargo in a shell of proteins.
-These shells can form various shapes and sizes.
+These shells can form in various shapes and sizes.

 The shapes of the virus shells are important for developing vaccines against future viral infections.
 They provide target outlines of the virus for the immune system, which then creates a type of protein called antibodies that can bind to the viruses’ shells so they can no longer interact with human cells.